30th Infantry Division (United States)

-The 30th Infantry Division was a unit of the Army National Guard in World War I and World War II.
+The 30th Infantry Division was a United States Army unit of the National Guard that served in World War I and World War II.
 It was nicknamed the "Old Hickory" division, in honor of President Andrew Jackson.
 The Germans nicknamed this division "Roosevelt's SS".
-The 30th Infantry Division was regarded by a team of historians led by S.L.A.
-Marshall as the number one American infantry division in the European Theater of Operations (ETO), involved in 282 days of intense combat over a period from June 1944 through April 1945.
-In the present day the 30th Armored Brigade Combat Team is now a part of the North Carolina National Guard and their most recent combat deployment was in 2019.
+The 30th Infantry Division, involved in 282 days of intense combat over a period from June 1944 through April 1945, was regarded by a team of historians led by S.L.A.
+Marshall as the American infantry division that had "performed the most efficient and consistent battle services" in the European Theater of Operations (ETO).
+In the present day, the division's lineage continues as 30th Armored Brigade Combat Team, part of the North Carolina National Guard.
+The unit's most recent combat deployment was in 2019.

 World War I

-The division was originally activated as the 9th Division (drawing units from North Carolina, South Carolina, Virginia and Tennessee) under a 1917 force plan, but changed designation to the 30th Division after the American entry into World War I in April 1917.
-It was formally activated under its new title in October 1917, as an Army National Guard division from North Carolina, South Carolina, Georgia, and Tennessee.
+The division was originally activated as the 9th Division (drawing units from the National Guard of North Carolina, South Carolina, Virginia and Tennessee) under a 1917 force plan, but changed designation to the 30th Division after the American entry into World War I in April 1917.
+From August 28, 1917 to May 1.
+1918, the 30th Division trained at Camp Sevier in Taylors, South Carolina.
+It was formally activated under its new title in October 1917.

-In May 1918 the division was sent to Europe and arrived in England, where it departed for the Western Front soon after.
+In May 1918, the division was sent to Europe and arrived in England, where it departed for the Western Front soon after.
 The division, along with the 27th Division, was assigned to the U.S. II Corps but did not serve with the main American Expeditionary Force (AEF) and was instead attached to the Second Army of the British Expeditionary Force (BEF), trading American equipment for British equipment.

-The major operations the 30th Division took part in were the Ypres-Lys, and the Somme offensive, in which it was one of the two American divisions that assisted the Australian Corps to break the Hindenburg Line in the Battle of St. Quentin Canal.
+The major operations the 30th Division took part in were the Ypres-Lys, and the Somme offensive, in which it was one of the two American divisions assigned to the Fourth British Army that broke the Hindenburg Line on September 29, 1918.
+The Thirtieth Division broke through on its entire front, taking Bellicourt and part of Nauroy by noon of the 29th.
+The Australian 5th Division, coming up at this time, continued the attack with elements of the 30th division.
 The division had, in three months, from July until October 1918, sustained 1,237 officers and men killed in action (KIA), with a further 7,178 wounded in action (WIA) or missing in action (MIA).